 LET YOUR KIDS START THE CONVERSATION

 There is a lot of frightening news that we all read, see, or hear every day.
-You don’t need to talk to your kids about everything but, if they ask definitely start the conversation.
-Perhaps someone was talking about it at school or they saw it on tv and, if they’re asking about it, it’s on their mind and it’s good to talk it out.
+You don’t need to talk to your kids about everything but, if they ask, definitely start the conversation.
+Perhaps someone was talking about it at school or they saw it on tv.
+If they’re asking about it, it’s on their mind and it’s good to talk it out.

 TAKE YOUR CHILDREN SERIOUSLY